 Topics covered include:

 - social and political issues from 1952 to 1975

 - history and events

 - recipes and food

 Contributors include: S M (Hirini) Mead, Pei Te Hurunui Jones, Rēweti Kōhere, Joan Metge, J C Sturm, Kīngi Īhaka, Maharaia Winiata, Turoa Royal, Leo Fowler, Hone Tuwhare, Barry Mitcalfe, Rowley Habib (Rore Hapipi), Patricia Grace and Riki Erehi.

 The National Library of New Zealand extends thanks to the Māori Purposes Fund Board for granting permission to digitise Te Ao Hou.

 Access items in this collection

-You can access the full set of Te Ao Hou magazines online.
+You can access the full set of Te Ao Hou magazines on Papers Past.
 The full text of each journal can be searched and you can browse and print page images.
 Full colour versions of all the covers are also available.

 The seperate Te Ao Hou website has been retired as the platform it is on cannot be updated.
 It is being retired in a planned manner, and links from the old website are redirecting to Papers Past.